AndreasRupp/cellular-automaton/README.md

 # Welcome to cellular-automaton

-by **Andreas Rupp**, **Simon Zech**, and **Joona Lappalainen**.

 It contains the C++ based library CAM implementing a simple [cellular automaton method (CAM)]( https://en.wikipedia.org/wiki/Cellular_automaton).
-In this CAM, single cells/pixels are allowed to move within a [von Neumann neighborhood (VNN)]( https://en.wikipedia.org/wiki/Von_Neumann_neighborhood) of range `jump_parameter` and larger particles, which are edge-connected sets of pixels, are allowed to move in a VNN depending on their size, i.e., the number of the edge-connected pixels.
+In this CAM, building units containing several cells/pixels are allowed to move within a [von Neumann neighborhood (VNN)]( https://en.wikipedia.org/wiki/Von_Neumann_neighborhood) of range `jump_parameter` and larger particles (composites), which are edge-connected sets of pixels, are allowed to move in a VNN depending on their size, i.e., the number of the edge-connected pixels.
 The range of the VNN of larger particles can be calculated as `jump_parameter` over the square-root of the larger particle's size.
 All particles, i.e., single pixels and larger particles, move in such a way that the amount of their particle